MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 First, open the tutorial [Configure secure LDAP for a Microsoft Entra Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps) in a separate browser window so you can look at the below variations as you run through the tutorial.

 When you reach the section, [Export a certificate for client computers](/azure/active-directory-domain-services/tutorial-configure-ldaps#export-a-certificate-for-client-computers), take note of where you save the certificate file ending in *.cer*.
-We'll use the certificate as input to the WLS configuration.
+We use the certificate as input to the WLS configuration.

 When you reach the section, [Lock down secure LDAP access over the internet](/azure/active-directory-domain-services/tutorial-configure-ldaps#lock-down-secure-ldap-access-over-the-internet), specify **Any** as the source.
-We'll tighten the security rule with a specific IP address later in this guide.
+We tighten the security rule with a specific IP address later in this guide.

 Before you execute the steps in [Test queries to the managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps#test-queries-to-the-managed-domain), do the following steps to enable the testing to succeed.